CraftAcademyLabs/coach-guides/weeks/week_8_9.md

 #### English
 **Advanced Rails, APIs and Agile development methods**

+Welcome to the News Room Challenge.
 These weeks strengthen and deepen your competence and experience with a large project that tests the knowledge you have gained thus far.
-During these three weeks, you'll build a complex and detailed application, based on the prototype you develop in Week Four.
+During these three weeks, you'll build a complex and detailed application.
 This time, you will add multiple layers of complexity, and work in Rails as News Room becomes a fully featured news and editorial platform with several user types and roles.
 We will practice Agile workflow, pushing you to work efficiently.
-At the end of these weeks, you will have a large, complicated, and impressive project to add to your portfolio.
+At the end of these weeks, you will have a large, complex, and impressive project to add to your portfolio.

 ## Week Lab
 News Room Challenge